sudoblockio/tackle/docs/advanced/suppressing_prompts.rst

 Cookiecutter will pick a default value if used with `no_input`::

-    from cookiecutter.main import cookiecutter
+    from tackle.main import tackle
-    cookiecutter(
+    tackle(
         'cookiecutter-django',
         no_input=True,
     )

-In this case it will be using the default defined in `cookiecutter.json` or `.cookiecutterrc`.
+In this case it will be using the default defined in `tackle.yaml` or `.tacklerc`.

 .. note::
-   values from `cookiecutter.json` will be overridden by values from  `.cookiecutterrc`
+   values from `tackle.yaml` will be overridden by values from  `.tacklerc`

 Advanced Example: Defaults + Extra Context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~